KeithG33/ChessBot-Battleground/README.md

 **3. Examples**

 1. There is a simple and complete example in [examples](examples/) to get you started.
-The directory contains an example model and training and inference notebooks.
+The directory contains an example model and notebooks for training and inference.
 Check out the `SimpleChessNet` for an example of the model interface; use `example_training.ipynb` to train the model; use `example_inference.ipynb` to either run inference with the base model, or with an MCTS wrapper for a test-time-powerup.

-2. For full-scale examples check out the models in the [models](models/) directory for the ones worth saving.
+2. For actual models check out the [models](models/) directory.

 3. Additionally, an `example_sf_datagen.ipynb` exists to show how one might add data to the dataset.
 Unfortunately stockfish is slow so this is a hopeful crumb that I leave for the crowd